-- Information for the effective management of the programme of study is collected, monitored and analysed: - key performance indicators - o profile of the student population - o student progression, success and drop-out rates - students' satisfaction with their programmes - learning resources and student support available - career paths of graduates
+- Information for the effective management of the programme of study is collected, monitored and analysed: - key performance indicators - o profile of the student population - o student progression, success and drop-out rates - students' satisfaction with their programmes - o learning resources and student support available - career paths of graduates

 • Students and staff are involved in providing and analysing information and planning follow-up activities.
+Tonow up douvidos.